SCCM Interview Questions

 System Center Configuration Manager(SCCM) which is also known as ConfigMgr, is used to manage multiple systems of remote locations that use similar OS in order to provide services like software distribution, OS Deployment, Security etc.

-1. What is Secondary Site?
+1. What are differences between Primary Site and Secondary Site?

-– Clients cannot be assigned directly to the Site
+Clients cannot be assigned directly to the site.

 2.What is CENTRAL SITE?